-By the time of that July of 1916, the first contingent of the Newfoundland Regiment had already been serving overseas for a year and some nine months.
-The 2nd (Reserve) Battalion of the Newfoundland Regiment had been formed - in the spring of 1916 - and multiple drafts had been dispatched from Ayr to supplement the strength of the 1st Battalion of the Newfoundland Regiment (see immediately below).
+By the time of that July of 1916, the first contingent of the Newfoundland Regiment had already been serving overseas for some two years and nine months.
+The 2nd (Reserve) Battalion of the Newfoundland Regiment had been formed - in the spring of that 1916 - and multiple drafts, as seen, had been dispatched from Ayr to supplement the strength of the 1st Battalion of the Newfoundland Regiment (see immediately below).